shamim0754/AlgorithmDatastructure/readme.md

   2. left sub-tree which is also a binary tree.
   3. Right sub-tree which is also a binary tree.

 ![alt text](images/binary_tree.jpg)
+Application of Binary Tree:
+Searching in Binary tree become faster.
+Binary tree provides six traversals.
+Two of six traversals give sorted order of elements.
+Maximum and minimum elements can be directly picked up.
+It is used for graph traversal and to convert an expression to postfix and prefix forms.
+### Properties of Binary Tree: ###

+1) The maximum number of nodes at level 'l' of a binary tree is 2<sup>l</sup>-1.
+Here level is number of nodes on path from root to the node (including root and node).
+Level of root is 1.
+2) Maximum number of nodes in a binary tree of height 'h' is 2<sup>h</sup> – 1.
+3.In a Binary Tree with N nodes, minimum possible height or minimum number of levels is  ⌈ Log2(N+1) ⌉
+4. A Binary Tree with L leaves has at least   ⌈ Log2L ⌉ + 1   levels
+ 5.In Binary tree where every node has 0 or 2 children, number of leaf nodes is always one more than nodes with two children.

 Types of Binary Tree: